 The rest of the eyes on the list are deviations/deterritorializations/reductions & regenerations.

 Glass Ball Eye – Like a doll’s eye, these eyes are immobile.
 Place your gaze near the horizon.
 Or you can form a parallel line from eye level to ground without placing attention to any particular area, but all the area in your field.
-At the same time, do not build an interest in the field.
-Eyelids are relaxed.
+You can even look at any particular point then spread the gaze to the whole scenery which is vague.
+The eyelids are relaxed.
 Pupils do not move.
 Try not to blink too much, and if you do, let it be a subtle flash.
-Third eye can be focused on instead.

 Joan Laage says of this eye: “[its] diffused or non-seeing focus allows the head and, in particular the face, which in the West is so communicative, to be equal to the rest of the body.”5 Deleuze and Gutarri even mention this eye: “I see that behind the sockets of the eyes there is a region unexplored, the world of futurity, and here there is no logic whatsoever. […] The gaze is but secondary in relation to the gazeless eyes.”¹